-At KAA, we are committed to supporting all student's that are experiencing challenges with their mental health and are consistently collaborating with external specialists to further the support offered including our partnerships with CAMHS, Place2Be, LCAT and MIND.
+At KAA, we are committed to supporting all students who are experiencing challenges with their mental health and academy staff are consistently collaborating with external specialists to further the support offered via our partnerships with CAMHS, Place2Be, LCAT and MIND.

-As with all concerns surrounding a student, KAA staff must report any concerns had for a child's wellbeing on CPOMS of which is dealt with by key personnel and Nikki Sullivan, the Academy's Mental Health Lead.
+As with all concerns surrounding a student, KAA staff must report any concerns for a child's wellbeing on CPOMS, where concerns are dealt with by key safeguarding personnel and/or Jenny Donaldson, the Academy's Mental Health Lead.

-Each child is treated as an individual and every concern, unique, so the academy does not operate a 'one size fits all' model to support students with their mental health, expressions of suicidal ideation and self-harm, however to ensure transparency and consistency, the following flow-chart is used as guidance. \ (This example is focused on an incident of self-harm; however, the same process is used to respond to an incident whereby a young person has expressed suicidal ideation):
+Each child is treated as an individual and every concern is unique, so the academy does not operate a 'one size fits all' model to support students with their mental health, expressions of suicidal ideation, and self-harm, however to ensure transparency and consistency, the following flow-chart is used as guidance.
+This example is focused on an incident of self-harm; however, the same process is used to respond to an incident whereby a young person has expressed suicidal ideation.

-\To note, where individual students are known to the safeguarding team, have self-harmed previously, a risk assessment has already been carried out and the imposed safety plan remains fit for purpose, members of the safeguarding team, in conjunction with parents/professionals involved, have the right to exercise an alternative plan.
+To note, where individual students are known to the safeguarding team, have self-harmed previously, a risk assessment has already been carried out and the imposed safety plan remains fit for purpose, members of the safeguarding team, in conjunction with parents/professionals involved, have the right to exercise an alternative plan.